I Wish | Chords + Lyrics

 ||: Em7 A :|| x8 (Bassline)

-Playing I Wish on the Acoustic Guitar
+Playing I Wish on Acoustic Guitar: Transposing for a Fuller Sound

 If you’re playing I Wish with a full band, sticking to the original key of Ebm isn’t an issue—especially with bass and keyboards in the mix.